Form 3250, Part IV: Reporting Gifts from Foreign Persons

 In this case, the U.S. person has 90 days to file the form or else be subject to a further penalty of $10,000 for each additional 30 days of noncompliance.

-There is no statute of limitations for the IRS to impose penalties, and these may be applied for face-palm stressful reasons, including the form being:
+There is no statute of limitations for the IRS to impose penalties, and these may be applied for face-palm stressful reasons, including the following:

 • late,